Updates

 Key Study Insights: Why Longer Light Cycles Work

-Research has shown that cannabis cultivars can initiate flowering under light cycles longer than 12 hours.
-The main benefit?
-A 35% increase in total inflorescence yield with just an additional hour of light (13 hours of light).
-This is largely because a longer photoperiod provides a higher Daily Light Integral (DLI), the total amount of light received by the plant each day.
-Interestingly, the observed yield increases were disproportionately higher than the increase in DLI, suggesting that the photoperiod itself plays a significant role in plant productivity.
+1. Photoperiod Extension Can Increase Yields by 35% Studies have shown that cannabis cultivars can successfully initiate flowering with light cycles longer than the traditional 12 hours.
+In fact, adding just one extra hour of light (for a total of 13 hours of light and 11 hours of dark) has been found to result in a 35% increase in total inflorescence yield.
+This is largely due to an increased Daily Light Integral (DLI), which represents the total amount of light a plant receives each day.
+Interestingly, the increase in yield was disproportionately higher than the increase in DLI, which suggests that the photoperiod itself plays a significant role in plant productivity.

-One concern with extending the light cycle is that it could affect flower quality, but the research tells a different story.
-Despite a slight delay in flower maturation—slower stigma browning and reduced trichome ambering—cannabinoid composition remained comparable between the 12-hour and 13-hour treatments.
-In other words, while flowering development took longer, the final product was just as potent and flavorful.
+2. Minimal Impact on Flower Quality A common concern with extending the light cycle is that it might negatively impact flower quality.
+However, the studies tell a different story.
+Despite a slight delay in flower maturation (e.g., slower stigma browning and reduced trichome ambering), cannabinoid composition remained comparable between the 12-hour and 13-hour light cycles.
+In other words, extending the light period does not compromise potency or flavor—it simply increases yield.

 Why You Should Rethink Your Light Schedule